utahimageprocessing/utahimageprocessing.github.io/index.md

 # Paper Analysis Roles

-The Seminar series is conducted in a role based format, where different students take on the following roles while discussing a research paper:
+The Seminar series is conducted in a role-based format, where different students take on the following roles while discussing a research paper:

 **Presenter**: Summarize and highlight key points of the paper.